anshumaanshankar/aws-dev/exam powerup.md

 - Protect private keys for an issuing certificate authority.

 ## VPC
+- One AZ can have many subnets, but a subnet cannot be split across AZs.
+- Default VPC can be recreated, some processes may not run properly if the default does not exist.
-- Route tables in a VPC come preset with routes to move data within the VPC, for both IPv4 and IPv6.
+- Route tables in a VPC come preset with routes to move data within the VPC, for IPv4 and IPv6.
 If more than one route is a match for destination of the packet, local routes take priority.
-- Every subnet of a VPC has a NACL, which filters data as it crosses the boundary of the subnet (both ways).
+- Every subnet of a VPC has a NACL, which filters data as it crosses the boundary of the subnet.
+Moving data across subnets requires permissions from both NACLs and SGs if any.
 - VPC SGs are attached to elastic network interfaces (ENIs).
-- We should put one NAT Gateway in each Availability zone of our region, one route table in each AZ to point data from private instances at that NAT gateway.
+- We need one NAT Gateway in each AZ of our region (Put NAT Gateway in public tier) where the VPC is set up and one route table in each AZ to point data from private instances at that NAT gateway.
+NAT gateway will communicate with IGW.